Making the Case for The Bikepacking Journal

 - Compensating around 50 members of the community whose work we feature on the site each year.

-- Paying the BIKEPACKING.com staff a living wage.
+- Paying the BIKEPACKING.com staff a modest wage.

 - Empowering a bicycle-related non-profit group.
 For our first year, we chose Tuscon-based El Grupo Cycling and their endeavors to get young people out bikepacking.